Multiplicative non-Gaussian model error estimation in data assimilation: Introduction

-Early methods for characterizing model error in ensemble data assimilation involved using inflation and localization techniques which aim to modify the sample covariance \citep[e.g.][]{Anderson1999,Hamill2001, Houtekamer2001}.
-These were initially developed as a heuristic remedy for filter divergence in Ensemble Kalman filtering and to reduce the effects of sampling errors in the sample covariance matrix due to the use of small ensemble sizes.
-The increase in forecast variance (or trace of the covariance matrix) associated with inflation methods also has the added benefit of at least partially accounting for forecast model errors.
-In additive inflation \citep{Anderson1999} the of the forecast covariance matrix is increased by some additive term $\lambda > 0$ whilst in multiplicative inflation \citep{Anderson2001}, all elements of the covariance matrix are multiplied by an $\lambda$ typically $> 1$.
-However, the inflation parameter $\lambda$ must be numerically tuned (although there have been recent advances in estimating inflation parameters more objectively \citep{Anderson2007, Miyoshi2011, Liang2012}.
+Early methods for characterizing model error involved estimating the size and spatial structure of the missing physics \citep{VanLeeuwen1999, VanLeeuwen2001}.
+In ensemble data assimilation, inflation and localization techniques are used which involve modifying the sample covariance \citep[e.g.][]{Anderson1999,Hamill2001, Houtekamer2001}.
+These were initially developed as a heuristic remedy for filter divergence in ensemble Kalman filtering, but the increase in forecast variance associated with inflation also has the added benefit of at least partially accounting for forecast model errors.
+In additive inflation \citep{Anderson1999} the diagonal of the forecast covariance matrix is increased by some additive term $\lambda > 0$ whilst in multiplicative inflation \citep{Anderson2001}, all elements of the covariance matrix are multiplied by a $\lambda > 1$.
+The inflation parameter can either be manually tuned, or more objective adaptive inflation factor estimation can be used \citep{Anderson2007, Miyoshi2011, Liang2012}.
 A more explicit treatment of model error involves estimating a forecast bias term, which can be considered as stochastic or deterministic.
 This can be estimated from the difference in mean analyses and forecasts \citep[e.g.][]{Saha1992, Dee1995}, using the difference between 2 forecast models of differing resolution \citep{Hamill2005} or online within the data assimilation system by incorporating a constant additive term to be updated alongside the system states \citep[e.g.][]{Dee1998}.
-However, these methods are limited in that the focus is only on the first moment.
-More complex methods involve estimating a parameterization on-line using prior knowledge to define the potentially non-linear functional form of model errors \citep[e.g.][]{Lang2016}.\\
+However, these methods are limited in that the focus is only on the first two moments of the model error distribution.

+More recently, there has been renewed interest in off-line estimation of model error statistics using analysis increments (i.e. difference between forecast and analysis) from a data assimilation run \citep{Rodwell2007, Mitchell2015}.
+These approaches rely heavily on a Gaussianity assumption.
+Another line of research is in time-varying model error estimation \citet{Brasseur2005} (for a marine biogeochemistry model) or in time varying parameter estimation \citet{Pathiraja2018, Pathiraja_insights2018} which is particularly useful when one knows apriori that a model parameter is non-constant (e.g. land cover in a hydrologic model).
+However these approaches cannot capture more general model structural errors.